mainkoon81/DCU_project-01-Competition-MediaEval/README.md

 the typical memory performance after the max interval (i.e., 100 videos).
 Because we observed that memorability decreases linearly when the retention duration increases, we decided to apply a linear correction.
 Nevertheless, note that the applied correction only has a little effect on the memorability scores both in term of absolute and relative values.
 On the contrary, we did not apply any correction for long-term scores.
 Indeed, we observed no specific relationship between retention duration and long-term memorability from our collected scores.
 This was expected from what can be found in the literature: according to our protocol, the second measure was carried out 24 to 72 hours after the first measure.
 After such a long retention duration, it is expected that the memory performance is no more subjected to substantial decrease due to the retention duration.

 In sum, it consists of
- - the video's name given as videoX.webm
+ - the video's `name` given as videoX.webm
- - its short-term memorability score.
+ - `its short-term memorability score`.
  - No.of annotations which was used to calculate its short-term memorability score.
- - its long-term memorability score.
+ - `its long-term memorability score`.
  - No.of annotations which was used to calculate its long-term memorability score.

    - C. Run